lbl-srg/obc/specification/source/glossary.rst

      whether some requirements remain untested.

    G36 Sequence
      A control sequence specified by ASHRAE Guideline 36.
+See also control sequence.

    HVAC System
      Any HVAC plant coupled with the control system.